 Compliance with all stated conditions including adherence to the deadline is required.
 Acknowledgement of receipt of completed abstracts will be sent via email upon submission.

 The Program Organizing Committee reserves the right to determine acceptance of an abstract and the right to determine the presentation form.
-The conference secretariat will notify abstract submission authors of acceptance and form of presentation on 6 July 2018.
+The conference secretariat will notify late breaker abstract submission authors of acceptance and form of presentation on 12 September 2018.

 Accepted abstracts will be included in the HIVR4P electronic and printed conference materials and as an open access online supplement in a scientific journal.
 More information will be made available soon.

 By submitting an abstract, authors and co-authors transfer any copyrights and grant permission to HIVR4P to publish the abstract(s) as noted above.
 Abstracts will not be published or made public prior to the start of the conference.

 All conference sessions will be recorded and webcast.
 Presenters will be given the opportunity to remove specific slides from their presentations prior to posting on the meeting website.
 Posting of the presentation audio is mandatory with the acceptance to give an oral presentation.
 This arrangement is necessary because the concurrent sessions of the meeting prevent participants from attending all talks of interest.

 All research presented at HIVR4P 2018 is embargoed until the conclusion of the study’s presentation at the conference.
 Embargoes apply to all forms of dissemination of research news, including press releases, published media interviews, and social media dissemination.
 All HIVR4P participants, including research sponsors, presenters and attendees, are required to follow the conference embargo policy.